github/codeql/java/ql/automodel/src/README.md

 ## Extraction Queries in `java/ql/automodel/src`

-This pack contains extraction queries for application mode and framework mode.
+Included in this pack are queries for both application mode and framework mode.

 | Kind | Mode | Query File |
 |------|------|------------|